UACalc/UACalc_CLI/README.md

 (But first git-cvsimport had to be installed with `sudo apt-get install git-cvsimport`)

-I will attempt to keep this git repo reasonably up-to-date with Ralph Freese's uacalcsrc Sourceforge repository by periodically running the command above and then doing:
+I will attempt to keep this git repo reasonably up-to-date with the Sourceforge cvs repository by periodically running the command above and then doing `git push origin master`.

-   git push origin master

 (But hopefully Ralph will eventually switch to git. :)